Condensed Soup Alternative

 • Taste for salt and pepper; add garlic powder (optional)

-salt and pepper, ½ teaspoon garlic powder
+salt and pepper, ½ tsp garlic powder

 Notes